Friday, 30 June 2017

 Friday, 2 June 2017

-Sydenham railway station is on the Illawarra railway line and is a junction on the Bankstown, East Hills and, located in the southern Illawarra railway line.
-Sydenham station opened on 15 October 1884 as Marrickville when the Illawarra line opened to Hurstville.
+Sydenham railway station is on the Illawarra railway line and is a junction of the Bankstown and East Hills lines, in the inner west suburb of Sydenham.
+It opened on 15 October 1884 as Marrickville when the Illawarra line opened to Hurstville.
 It was renamed Sydenham on 19 January 1895 when the Bankstown line opened to Belmore and a new railway station was built closer to the centre of Marrickville.

 Thursday, 1 June 2017